High winds and heavy rain during a storm can inflict considerable damage on your home. How can you reduce the potential risks?

 -

-If you have any vulnerable neighbours, don't forget to check with them to see if they need any help before and after a storm.
+If you have any vulnerable neighbours, check whether they need any help before and after a storm.

 After a storm has passed